hlwsmith/quickcast-script/README.md

 ## Version 0.9: roadmap

+- Change the way the 'mode' is selected
-- Change mode options to 'stream', 'capture' and 'both'
+  - Have output mode options: 'stream', 'capture'
+  - Have input mode options: 'webcam', 'screengrab'

 - Support configuration presets